 Recommendation: Because users often fail on the first attempt — bad lighting, expired document, camera issue — a pay-per-approved model can end up significantly cheaper than the per-attempt or per-completed alternatives, even if the per-unit rate looks nominally similar.
 Ask any vendor you’re seriously evaluating to run a cost simulation based on your expected monthly volume and a realistic failure rate estimate.

-Here’s something that catches buyers off guard: age verification doesn’t sit outside your compliance stack, it’s part of it.
-The vendor you pick here will either connect cleanly with AML screening, KYB, and audit workflows – or create friction every time a regulator asks for documentation.
-You should verify whether the age verification software provider is GDPR compliant and holds ISO 27001 certification.
+Here’s something that catches buyers off guard: age verification doesn’t sit outside your compliance stack; it’s part of it.
+The age verification software you pick here will either connect cleanly with existing workflows, including AML screening (PEPs and sanctions checks, adverse media screening, as well as other watchlist screening), or create unnecessary friction every time a regulator asks for documentation.

-#1 iDenfy
+iDenfy

 4.85 Average Score · (4.7 Capterra | 4.9 G2 | 5.0 TrustRadius | 4.8 Gartner)